Painswick: Post office

-The half-timbered building containing the Painswick post office was built in 1478.
+The half-timbered building that contained the old Painswick post office was built in 1478.

-The post office in Painswick occupies a listed building built in 1478, making it the oldest known building in Great Britain to also contain a post office.
+The post office in Painswick occupied a listed building built in 1478, making it the oldest known building in Great Britain to also contain a post office.
 It is not known when the post office counter was opened.
 Mr. H M Strange moved the post office up the street (by four buildings) in 1933 and remained Post Master there until retirement in 1968.
+The post office was closed in 2013 and moved to the town hall.

 School

 Painswick has one school, Croft Primary School.
 The school is a small secular and co-educational Community School for children aged 4 to 11 with fewer than 150 pupils.
 In the Key Stage 2 results for 2008 91% of children achieved or exceeded Level 4 in English and Science and 84% did so in Maths.
 These results are slightly higher than the county averages of 86%, 82% and 91% in English, Maths and Science respectively.